Oliviertjeh/TelegramForwarder/README.md

 python TelegramForwarder.py

 # (optional) You can run it in the background by:
-# Press Ctrl + A and then Ctrl + D
-# Then close the connection with for example Putty and reattach the session by typing screen -r forwarder if wanting to stop or make adjustments
+# nohup python TelegramForwarder.py > output.log 2>&1 &
+# to see the live logs: tail -f output.log
+# to stop the script: pkill -f TelegramForwarder.py